If you play harp and make some money doing it, hopefully the following list will help jog your memory as you tackle your taxes!

 - If you purchase health insurance yourself you can write off the amount you spend on your premium, also on Form 1040.

 Don’t forget you have to pay sales tax if you sell merchandise!
-You pay that through a completely different system, but it needed to be mentioned.

 Have fun with your taxes!